|

 MACEDON:

-Variant of Greek Makedon, meaning
+Latin form of Greek Makedon, meaning

 - MACEY:

-surname Massey which was originally a pet form of Matthew,
+surname Massey which was originally a pet form of Matthew, meaning "gift of God."

 - MAC DARA:

-Irish/Gaelic name meaning "son of oak."
+Irish Gaelic name meaning "son of oak."
 This is the name of a

 patron saint and is still common in Ireland, especially in Connemara.